JunydDEV/android-dayplanner-app/README.md

 # Need you to contribute
 I need you to contribute to this project.
 Simply create PR for any improvements or fixes and we will merge it after the review process.

-# Future Work
+# ToDo
-- I will be adding DataStore new Android library.
+- Implement DataStore for sharedpreferences
-- I will be replacing the KAPT with KSP.
+- Replace KAPT with KSP
-- I will be doing more code refactoring.
+- Implement two-way databinding
+- Implement dark theme

 # Pre Requisites
 - Android Studio version 4.2 or above (I use Bumble Bee preview version)